 www.ucandcrohns.org

-This site features teens talking about living with colitis and Crohn's.
-They share their stories and tips.
-Even if you don't have colitis or Crohn's, you will learn a lot, directly from other teens, about how they have taken charge of their health and are working toward realizing their dreams.
+This site features teens

+talking about living with colitis

+and Crohn's.
+They share their

+stories and tips.
+Even if you

+don't have colitis or Crohn's,

+you will learn a lot, directly

+from other teens, about how

+they have taken charge of their

+health and are working

+toward realizing their

+dreams.

-"Now That You're in High School," a health care transition guide, is a product of the Health Care Transition Initiative of the Institute for Child Health Policy (ICHP) at the University of Florida and was developed under a contract (COQMQ) from Florida Children's Medical Services Program (Florida Department of Health) to ICHP.
+"Since You're Not A Kid Anymore - A Health Care Transition Guide for Teens in Middle School" is a product of the Health Care Transition Initiative of the Institute for Child Health Policy (ICHP) at the University of Florida and was developed under a contract (COQMQ) from Florida Children's Medical Services Program (Florida Department of Health) to ICHP.

 Production Team Members

 John G. Reiss, Ph.D. - Author (ICHP/UF)

 Randal Miller - Project Coordinator (ICHP/UF)

+Mohini Raum - Designer (AUM Studios)